galenhuntington/etr/README.md

 The master branch has been updated so it will compile and run correctly under recent versions of GHC.
-GitHub Action tests are added to verify this for a selection of GHC versions from 7.10 to 9.6.
+GitHub Action tests are added to verify this for GHC 8.0, 8.10, 9.0, 9.2, 9.4, and 9.6.
 No attempt has been made to maintain the code other than to make it work.

 ##  History